Raising Cherry Shrimp Babies: A Step-by-Step Guide [DOs & DONTs]

 • Shoots up the survival rate of baby shrimps.
 This is because the food is in powdered form, which the baby cherry shrimps can easily consume

-• The Aquatic Arts shrimp breeding facility uses this food in all of their shrimp tanks.
-So, you can imagine how reliable this food is!
+• The Aquatic Arts shrimp breeding facility uses this food in all of its shrimp tanks, so you can imagine how reliable it is!

 Here’s how much you should feed this food to the shrimps: